Multispectral pattern recognition: Chain method

 The algorithm used in this method operates in a two-pass mode (it passes through the multispectral dataset two times.
 In the first pass, the program reads through the dataset and sequentially builds clusters (groups of points in spectral space).
 Once the program reads though the dataset, a mean vector is associated to each cluster.
 In the second pass, a minimum distance to means classification algorithm is applied to the dataset, pixel by pixel.
 Then, each pixel is assigned to one of the mean vectors created in the first step.....

 ISODATA method

-The Iterative Self-Organizing Data Analysis Technique (ISODATA) method used a set of rule-of-thumb procedures that have incorporated into an iterative classification algorithm.
-Many of the steps used in the algorithm are based on the experience obtained through experimentation.
-The ISODATA algorithm is a modification of the k-means clustering algorithm(overcomes the disadvantages of k-means).
-This algorithm includes the merging of clusters if their separation distance in multispectral feature space is less than a user-specified value and the rules for splitting a single cluster into two clusters.
-This method makes a large number of passes through the dataset until specified results are obtained.
+The Iterative Self-Organizing Data Analysis Technique (ISODATA) algorithm used for Multispectral pattern recognition was developed by Geoffrey H. Ball and David J. Hall at Stanford Research Institute.

+The ISODATA algorithm is a modification of the k-means clustering algorithm, with added heuristic rules based on experimentation.
+In outlines:INPUT. dataset, user specified configuration values.

+Initialize cluster points for k-means algorithm randomly.

+DO UNTIL. termination conditions are satisfiedRun a few iterations of the k-means algorithm.

+Split a cluster point into two if the standard deviation of the points in the cluster is too high.

+Merge two cluster points into one if the distance between their mean is too low.

+Delete a cluster point if it contains too few data points.

+Delete data points that are too distant from its cluster point.

+Check heuristic conditions for termination.RETURN. clusters foundThere are many possible heuristic conditions for termination, depending on the implementation.